This slow cooker bolognese is an incredibly delicious sauce that will have you going back for seconds.

-- 250g (9 oz.) mushrooms, sliced
+- 250g (9 oz) mushrooms, sliced

-- 2 tsp. garlic, crushed
+- 2 tsp garlic, crushed

-- 2 tsp. sugar
+- 2 tsp sugar

-- 1 Tbsp. worcestershire Sauce
+- 1 Tbsp Worcestershire Sauce

-- 2 Tbsp. tomato paste
+- 2 Tbsp tomato paste

 - 2 bay leaves

-- 1 tsp. basil, dried
+- 1 tsp basil, dried

-- 1 tsp. oregano, dried
+- 1 tsp oregano, dried

-- 800g (24 oz.) can diced tomatoes
+- 800g (24 oz) diced tomatoes

 - ¼ cup red wine

-- Firstly, fry off the ground beef in a frypan over high heat.
+- Firstly, fry the ground beef in a frypan over high heat.
 Once browned, drain and transfer to the slow cooker.

 - In the slow cooker, add all the ingredients and mix to ensure that it is all combined.

-- Cook on low for 6-8 hours or on high for 4 hours.
+- Cook on low for 6-8 hours.

-- Season with salt & pepper.
+- Season with salt and pepper.

-- Serve & Enjoy
+- Serve & Enjoy.

-- As with any good pasta some parmesan and fresh herbs make for the best garnish.
+- As with any good pasta, some parmesan and fresh herbs make for the best garnish.

 - The sugar is optional but helps reduce the acidity of the tomatoes.

 If you are looking for a creamier sauce, then you should check out the delicious beef stroganoff.
-It has amazing tender pieces of beef in a rich, creamy sauce.
-It’s certainly a pasta worth trying out.
+It has amazing tender pieces of beef in a creamy sauce.
+It is certainly a pasta worth trying out.